 BookBub is a highly successful site for readers to find good deals.
 It is also an excellent site for promoting your book (albeit expensive) if your book is accepted ~ you may need to apply several times and the greater the discount, the more chance you have.
 However, along with this, BookBub offers a lot of good advice to writers. https://insights.bookbub.com/

 From the HuffingtonPost. https://www.huffingtonpost.com/ak-turner/marketing-tips-for-indie-authors_b_6010956.html

-Rather than overload you with information, I’m going to end with this link to the best collection of author support books I know.
+Rather than overload you with information, I’m going to end with this hint to the best collection of author support books I know.
 Social Media consultant and author Barb Drozdowich writes some of the best books to help authors.
-Click here to see her publications listed on Amazon.
+See her publications listed on Amazon.

 Get engaged with some of the many Facebook pages dedicated to readers and writers.
 Comment on other books.
 Do NOT push your books except on specific days when you are invited to do so.
 Read the rules.
 Hang out on the sites and figure out how you can contribute and benefit from belonging.
 You may decide some are not for you, but there will be some that you like.
 I’ve probably missed some good ones, so search around.
 Give it time.

 Tall Poppy Book Club

 Historical Fiction Lovers